 How can I apply for a new home with Bournville Village Trust (BVT)?

-BVT Homes is an online portal where you can register and bid for a home with us in Birmingham or Shropshire.
+BVT Homes is our online portal where you can register and bid for a home with us in Birmingham or Shropshire.
 It makes applying and bidding for a home much simpler.

 What if I am already a BVT tenant?

-As demand for homes is high, we have a limited number of properties on BVT Homes which are available for BVT tenants who wish to transfer to another home with us.
+Demand for our homes is very high and we only have a small number of properties available to rent each year.
+Therefore to make the way we let homes as fair as possible to existing BVT tenants and those looking to become a BVT tenant, we have limited the number of properties on BVT Homes that are available for BVT tenants who wish to transfer to another home with us.

 Who can join BVT Homes?

 Everyone who applies to join BVT Homes is asked about their legal status.
 Applicants who are subject to immigration controls can apply and each application will be assessed to confirm that the applicant has the right to rent and access to public funds.
 If you do not have the legal right, you will not be eligible to join BVT Homes and we will offer advice as necessary.

 Joining BVT Homes does not mean that you will be offered a tenancy.
 It means that you will be able to see the properties that we have available each week and choose to ‘bid’ on any property that you are eligible to apply for.
 Placing a bid and being top of the shortlist when the advertisement cycle ends, does not mean that the property is yours.
 It triggers a process which may or may not end with you being offered the tenancy.

 You can register on BVT Homes by logging onto the website bvt.housingjigsaw.co.uk and selecting the join button.
 When you register on BVT Homes you will be asked for an email address and a password.
 You will need to enter this email address and password every time you log-in.